 11. Legal basis of processing

 Art.
 6 I lit. a DS-GVO serves our company as the legal basis for processing operations in which we obtain consent for a specific processing purpose.
-If the processing of personal data is necessary to fulfill a contract to which the data subject is a party, as is the case, for example, with processing operations that are necessary for the delivery of goods or the provision of another service or consideration, the processing is based on Art.
+If the processing of personal data is necessary to fulfill a contract to which the data subject is a party, as is the case, for example, with processing operations necessary for the delivery of goods or the provision of another service or consideration, the processing is based on Art.
 6 I lit. b GDPR.
 The same applies to such processing operations that are necessary to carry out pre-contractual measures, for example in the case of inquiries about our products or services.
 Is our company subject to a legal obligation which requires the processing of personal data, such as the fulfillment of tax obligations, the processing is based on Art.
 6 I lit. c GDPR.
 In rare cases, the processing of personal data may become necessary to protect the vital interests of the data subject or another natural person.
-This would be the case, for example, if a visitor were injured in our company and his name, age, health insurance data or other vital information would have to be passed on to a doctor, hospital or other third party.
+This would be the case, for example, if a visitor were to be injured on our premises and his or her name, age, health insurance data or other vital information had to be passed on to a doctor, hospital or other third party.
 Then the processing would be based on Art.
 6 I lit. d DS-GVO.
 Ultimately, processing operations could be based on Art.
 6 I lit. f DS-GVO.
-Processing operations that are not covered by any of the aforementioned legal bases are based on this legal basis if the processing is necessary to protect a legitimate interest of our company or a third party, provided that the interests, fundamental rights and fundamental freedoms of the person concerned do not prevail.
+Processing operations not covered by any of the aforementioned legal bases are based on this legal basis if the processing is necessary to protect a legitimate interest of our company or a third party, provided that the interests, fundamental rights and fundamental freedoms of the data subject are not overridden.
 Such processing operations are permitted to us in particular because they have been specifically mentioned by the European legislator.
-In this respect, he took the view that a legitimate interest could be assumed if the data subject is a customer of the person responsible (recital 47 sentence 2 DS-GVO).
+In this respect, the European legislator considered that a legitimate interest could be assumed if the data subject is a customer of the controller (recital 47 sentence 2 DS-GVO).

 12. Legitimate interests in processing pursued by the controller or a third party